-The Toronto Real Estate Board reported 6,455 homes sold in September 2018.
-While this September sales volume represents a 5.3 percent decline from the sales volume reported for August 2018 it also represents a 1.9 percent increase over the sales volume reported for September 2017.
+The Toronto Real Estate Board reported 7,492 homes sold in October 2018.
+This October sales volume represents a 16.4 percent increase over the sales volume reported for September 2018 and a 6 percent increase over the sales volume reported for October 2017.

 This chart graphically depicts the number of single family homes sold in the years 1980 through to 2017.
 The volume of sales in the Toronto area experienced peaks in 1986 and 1988 followed by slow years during the early 1990's.
 Sales volume picked up from 1996 onwards.
 Sales of resale homes in 2016 were the highest recorded.
 Total sales volume in 2017 declined by approximately 18 percent from the high of 2016.

 [Note: the Toronto Real Estate Board's geographic boundaries were changed during the period depicted in the graph, so direct comparisons between 1996 and 1986 for example, are not valid]

 This chart depicts the number of resale homes sold to the end of October for each of the years 1991 through to 2018.
 While 2018 sales year-to-date were 16 percent lower than 2017, they were also the lowest since 2002.

 This chart depicts the number of active listings (properties for sale) on the Toronto Real Estate Board.
 There were 18,926 properties listed for sale in October 2018 which represents a 6 percent decline from the number of properties listed for sale in September 2018 and was marginally higher than the number of properties listed for sale in October 2017.
 The number of new listings coming onto the market in October was 2.7 percent lower than a year ago.

 This chart breaks down single family residential sales during October 2018 into the various different categories of property such as single family detached, semi-detached, townhouse etc.